What Does Personal Liability Coverage (Coverage E) Actually Protect?

 Frequently Asked Questions

-What is the recommended liability coverage for homeowners insurance?
+What is the recommended liability coverage for homeowners insurance in 2026?

-Most financial experts and insurance professionals recommend a minimum of $300,000 in personal liability coverage for the average homeowner.
-If your net worth exceeds $300,000, you own high-risk property features like a pool or dog, or you have significant savings or investments, consider $500,000 or supplement with a personal umbrella policy.
+Most financial experts and insurance professionals recommend a minimum of $300,000 in personal liability coverage for the average homeowner, with $500,000 being the smarter choice for anyone with meaningful assets.
+The Insurance Information Institute advises considering at least $300,000 to $500,000 in Coverage E, and adding a $1 million umbrella policy if your net worth is moderate to high.
 The goal is to have enough coverage to protect everything you've built without leaving a gap that a lawsuit could exploit.

 Is $100,000 in homeowners liability coverage enough?

-For most homeowners, $100,000 is no longer considered adequate.
-Medical costs, legal fees, and jury awards have risen significantly over the past decade, and a single serious injury claim can easily exceed that threshold.
-Additionally, many insurers require a minimum of $300,000 in underlying homeowners liability before they'll sell you an umbrella policy, making $100,000 a barrier to additional protection.
+For most homeowners in 2026, $100,000 is no longer considered adequate.
+Medical costs, legal fees, and jury awards have risen significantly, and the average dog bite claim alone now runs around $69,272 nationwide.
+Additionally, most insurers require a minimum of $300,000 in underlying homeowners liability before they'll sell you an umbrella policy, making $100,000 a barrier to additional protection.

 How much does it cost to increase liability coverage on a homeowners policy?

-Increasing your liability limit is one of the most affordable adjustments you can make to your homeowners policy.
-Moving from $100,000 to $300,000 typically costs between $20 and $50 extra per year.
-Bumping up to $500,000 may add another $30 to $60 annually on top of that.
+Increasing your liability limit is one of the most affordable adjustments you can make to your homeowners policy in 2026.
+Moving from $100,000 to $300,000 typically costs between $10 and $40 extra per year.
+Bumping up to $500,000 may add another $25 to $75 annually on top of that.
 Given the level of additional protection, most insurance professionals consider it one of the best values in personal finance.

 Does homeowners liability coverage follow me outside my home?